mozilla/glean/docs/user/pings/custom.md

 <div data-lang="Swift" class="tab">

-In Swift, this object must be registered with Glean from your startup code (such as in your application's `application` method or a function called from that method).
+In Swift, this object must be registered with Glean from your startup code (such as in your application's `UIApplicationDelegate` [`application(_:didFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) method or a function called from that method).

 ```swift
 import Glean